eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">EDP_02<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A Wallet Unit SHALL support embedded disclosure policies implementing the 'Authorised relying parties only policy' described in Annex III of Implementing Regulation (EU) 2024/2979.
-If present, such an embedded disclosure policy SHALL contain a list of EU-wide unique identifiers of Relying Parties, as specified in Reg_32.
-The Wallet Unit SHALL retrieve the Relying Party identifier from the access certificate presented by the Relying Party, and compare it to the list of authorised identifiers in the policy, unless the Relying Party is an intermediary.
-If the Relying Party is an intermediary, the Wallet Unit SHALL retrieve the unique identifier of the intermediated Relying Party from the presentation request or from the registration certificate of the intermediated Relying Party and compare this identifier to the list of authorised identifiers in the policy.
+A Wallet Unit SHALL support embedded disclosure policies implementing the 'Authorised relying parties only policy' described in Annex III of Implementing Regulation (EU) 2024/2979 and as specified in [ETSI TS 119 472-3].
+If present, such an embedded disclosure policy SHALL contain a list of duplets, where each duplet consists of an EU-wide unique Relying Party identifier in combination with a Service identifier, as specified in Reg_32 and Reg_33.
+After receiving a presentation request, the Wallet Unit SHALL retrieve the unique identifier and Service identifier of the Relying Party from the registration certificate presented by the Relying Party, and compare them to the list of authorised identifier duplets in the policy for the requested attestation.
+If the identifier duplet is not included in this list, the Wallet Unit SHALL consider the evaluation of the embedded disclosure policy to have failed, and inform the User.

-*Note: See RPI_07 for how the Wallet Unit can see if the Relying Party is an intermediary.*
+*Note: The Wallet Unit uses the Relying Party identifier and Service identifier in the registration certificate, not the identifiers in the access certificate.
+This is because if the Relying Party uses the services of an intermediary, the identifiers in the access certificate refer to the intermediary rather than the intermediated Relying Party.
+The intermediary is not relevant for the purposes of an EDP.*

 </div>
 </div>